 Superannuation expenditure forecasts are determined by fund membership as well as expected wage increases.
 The majority of Council employees belong either to a defined benefits scheme, which ceased taking new members in 1991, or an accumulation scheme.
-Defined benefits scheme expenses are tied to employee contributions while accumulation scheme contributions are calculated at the current Superannuation Guarantee Levy of 9.5% [2014-15 level] of wages for those staff.
-Employee cost forecasts include the impact of an increase to the Superannuation Guarantee levy to 12.0% by 2020 that was legislated by the previous Federal Government; and while the current Federal government has foreshadowed review or delay in the series of increases, no legislation or document has been issued to date, so it is not currently included in the LTFP.
-Councils have been required to make an additional annual contribution of \$1.8M to the defined benefits scheme for a period of ten years to address the fund shortfall resulting from the GFC.
-The final payment of this top up is currently due in 2018-19.
+Defined benefits scheme expenses are tied to employee contributions while accumulation scheme contributions are calculated at the current Superannuation Guarantee Levy of 9.5% of wages for those staff.
+Employee cost forecasts include the impact of an increase to the Superannuation Guarantee levy to 12.0% by 2020 that has now been approved by the Federal Government.